Blueleaf/api/README.md

 ## Deprecation Notice

-The following will be removed in a future version of the API:
+The following attributes were previously deprecated and scheduled to be removed.
+However we have instead replaced their supplied values with corrected values.
+They are now duplicate attributes, you may use either attribute.

     <holding>
-      <id /> // The id attribute will be removed.
-Please use <holding-id> to relate new holdings to historical holdings
+      <id /> // same as <holding-id>
     </holding>

     <account>
-      <number /> //The number attribute will be removed.
-Please use <account-number>
+      <number /> same as <account-number>
     </account>

 ## Usage